CDCastr0/CDCastr0.github.io/projects/Ames_Housing_Price_Prediction/README.md

 sourced from Kaggle, a popular online platform for data science competitions and datasets.
-The dataset was compiled by Dean De Cock for use in data science education and is based on public information from the Ames, Iowa Assessor’s Office.
+The dataset was compiled by Dean De Cock for use in data science education and is based on public information from the Ames, Iowa Assessor's Office.
 The dataset contains information on residential property sales in Ames, Iowa, from 2006 to 2010.
-It consists of 2,930 observations and 80 variables, including 79 explanatory variables and the target variable, ‘SalePrice’.
+It consists of 2,930 observations and 80 variables, including 79 explanatory variables and the target variable, 'SalePrice'.
 The explanatory variables encompass a wide range of features, such as lot size, building type, number of rooms, various area measurements, overall quality, year built, and many others.
 The dataset is split into two parts: a training set (1,460 observations) and a test set (1,459 observations).
-The training set includes the ‘SalePrice’ variable and is used for model building and evaluation.
-The test set does not include the ‘SalePrice’ variable and is used for the Kaggle competition to assess the predictive performance of the developed models.
+The training set includes the 'SalePrice' variable and is used for model building and evaluation.
+The test set does not include the 'SalePrice' variable and is used for the Kaggle competition to assess the predictive performance of the developed models.